VJWQ/LeetCode-note/sidedish/Sorting-Algorithms.md

   - Insertion sort
 - **Binary heap representation**
   - Heapsort
+  - Heap-ordered: each node is larger than or equal to its two children
+    - Largest key is at the
+    - The first entry ([0]) is empty

 ### Heapsort
+- Breaks into 2 phases: `heap construction` and `sortdown`
+- Unstable

 ## Insertion Sort => inserting elements
 - Running time depends on the initial order of items in the input